Page last updated: June 19, 2020

 - It has been requested that the CAA and CFCC lower the total amount of clinical practicum required for graduation/certification and roll those hours into an extended clinical fellowship.
 This was rejected because it (1) does not comply with the range of state credentialing requirements across the country, and (2) has the potential to endanger client/patients/students.

 Short-term and Longer-term Rotations

+Please note that programs are still required to meet CAA Standard 3.1A/B (Academic and Clinical Curriculum) and the minimum clinical requirements prior to graduation.
 The CAA requires audiology programs include a minimum of 12 months’ full-time equivalent of supervised clinical supervised clinical experiences.
-Supervised clinical experiences that are acquired during years 1-3 should be included toward this minimum, which can include short-term rotations and longer-term externships.
+Supervised clinical experiences that are acquired during years 1–3 should be included toward this minimum, which can include short-term rotations and longer-term externships.
 Similarly, the CAA requires SLP programs to provide the opportunity for students to complete a minimum of 400 supervised clinical practice hours.
 It is expected that these supervised clinical experiences should be distributed through the program of study.